danyaberezun/replacewith/README.md

 ## The problem

-The current `replaceWith` implementation has no specification, only a brief description in [API](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-replace-with/), a set of [tests](TODO: add links), and a several blog posts (TODO: add links).
+The current `replaceWith` implementation has no specification, only a brief description in [API](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-replace-with/), a set of [tests](TODO: add links), and a several blog posts (TODO: add links) from users.
 Moreover, its behaviour seems to be quite unexpected in some cases.
 Thus, it's reasonable to provide a simple feature specification and fix its implementation according to the specification.

-## Proposed `replaceWith` specification
+## Proposed specification of the ReplaceWith inspection

-1. (Methods, functions, and constructors) Consider the replacement expression as a new body of the function/method/constructor/... to be replaced, then inline the call/usage.
+1. *Behavior for functions, methods, and constructors (FMC).* <br />
+   Consider the replacement expression as a new body of the function/method/constructor (FMC), then inline on a call site. <br />
-2. (Replace one class (name) with another).
+   In case the FMC is used by name, i.e., `String::length`, TODO
+2. *Behavior for classes.* <br />
    Replace old class name with new class name.
 During transformation check for errors? ; NB, it may leeds to errors.

 <!--
 2. (replace one class with another) TODO [example](https://github.com/DaniilStepanov/bbfgradle/blob/f47406356a160ac61ab788f985b37121cc2e2a2a/tmp/arrays/youTrackTests/8727.kt#L3)